If your BlackBerry cannot send or receive email

 Note the uppercase letters on both.
 If the "G" or "EDGE" is not uppercase, this indicates that the devices are in range of an area with limited coverage.
 Phone calls and texting will work, but data like web browsing and BES mail delivery will most likely not.

 Note: The BlackBerry Enterprise Server (BES) service will be retired by January 1, 2015; see About the BES retirement.
 As of January 1, 2013, no new BES accounts are being created.
-UITS recommends you replace your BlackBerry with a device that is ActiveSync compatible.
-To learn more about ActiveSync, see What is Exchange ActiveSync?
+UITS recommends you replace your BlackBerry with a device that is compatible with ActiveSync.

 For more, including a breakdown on what an AT&T customer can and cannot do depending on the indicated signal, see AT&T's Check the Wireless Network Availability for the RIM BlackBerry Bold 9000 using Handheld Software Version 4.6.